Sea Turtle Disorientations

 Sometimes hatchlings crawl into the road where they are run over by cars.
 Even if disoriented hatchlings eventually reach the water, they may not have enough energy to avoid predators in the sea or for the long swim offshore .
 These events result in thousands of hatchling deaths each year.

-Review the PDF charts for the past five years of data for each species or follow the Disorientation Map action tab for a geographical representation of disorientation reports throughout Florida's coastline.Disorientation Map
+Click on the PDF charts for disorientation data from 2013 to 2017 for each species, or follow the Disorientation Map action tab to view a map and summaries of recent disorientation reports throughout Florida's coastline.Disorientation Map